phudekar/file-downloader/README.md

 [![Build Status](https://travis-ci.org/phudekar/file-downloader.svg?branch=master)](https://travis-ci.org/phudekar/file-downloader)

 This is simple command line utility to download a file from a url.
+You can pause the active download by entering `p` and resume it by entering `r`.

+If there exists a file with same name on output path, it will replace that file.

 ## PRE-REQUISITES